riceissa/issarice.com/wiki/june-2016-givewell-board-meeting.md

 3:55: H&E admit "tough level to engage with" re budget

-Bridget: 5:48 expenses "don't line up"
+Brigid: 5:48 expenses "don't line up"

 6:13: response: actually May 2016 - April 2017; higher expenses if you
 incorporate the later months